The key part of our Sri Lanka plan was to visit the ancient cities in the centre of the island.

-As we wandered across country (ignoring the road), discovering ruins and spying stupas rising through the jungle, we realised a further benefit of seeing it by foot instead of bicycle was we weren’t tied to the bike and having to visit each site separately before returning to it and following the road.
+As we wandered across country (ignoring the road), discovering ruins and spying stupas rising through the jungle, we realised a further benefit of seeing it by foot instead of bicycle was we weren’t tied to having to visit each site separately before returning to it and following the road.
 We felt like adventurers as we spotted Rankot Vihara dagoba (stupa) rising through the jungle – at 54m it is the fourth largest in Sri Lanka, and it shows the scale of the city that once stood – and the Lankatilaka temple, its carved 17m high walls hiding a huge standing headless Buddha.
 There was a slight breeze and the temperature was hot but a perfectly manageable 32C.

 This part of the city is the most concentrated collection of ruins and many are in comparatively good condition.
 Having preferred the quiet of the earlier ruins we checked each one out but didn’t linger.
 We did take advantage of the cold drink sellers to take a quick respite.
 The Royal Palace Group was similarly ‘busy’ so we took the same approach, before finishing by heading out of the park to the Island Park Group of sites, where once again we found we had the place to ourselves.